Exchange graphs and Ext quivers: Exchange graphs

-We label each edge in $\EG(\D)$ by the simple object of the corresponding tilting, that is, the edge from $\h$ to $\tilt{\h}{\sharp}{S}$ is labelled by $S$.
-Notice that, by Lemma~\ref{lem:tiltorder}, we have $\h<\tilt{\h}{\sharp}{S}$ for any simple tilting, which implies that there is no oriented cycle in the exchange graph.
+We label each edge in $\EG(\D)$ (and its subgraphs) by the simple object of the tilting, i.e. the edge from $\h$ to $\tilt{\h}{\sharp}{S}$ is labelled by $S$.
+By Lemma~\ref{lem:tiltorder}, we have $\h<\tilt{\h}{\sharp}{S}$ for any simple tilting, which implies that there are no loops or oriented cycles in the exchange graph.
+By Remark~\ref{rem:mult-free}, if two hearts are related by a simple tilt, then the simple is uniquely determined, so the exchange graph also has no multiple edges.

-When $\D=\D(Q)$, for a quiver $Q$, we will shorten $\D(Q)$ to $Q$ in the notation for exchange graphs, e.g. write $\EG(Q)$ for $\EG(\D(Q))$.
-Further, we denote by $\EGp(Q)$ the `principal' component of $\EG(Q)$, that is, the connected component containing the heart $\nzero$.
-Later, we will focus especially on the exchange graph $\EGp_N(Q, \nzero)$ with base the standard heart $\nzero$.
+Note that $\EGp_N(\D, \h_0)$ is the principal component of the interval and not the interval in the principal component, that is, $\EGp(\D)\cap\EG_N(\D,\h_0)$, which is not necessary connected.
+Indeed, even if $\h_0\in\EGp(\D)$, then we only know \emph{a priori} that

+In the special case when $\D=\D(Q)$ and $\h_0=\nzero$, we will find that this is actually an equality: see \eqref{eq:prin}.